martrewes/CompleteLightsOutProject/LightsOutProgress.md

 ## Added 05/05/2021

 So I have been working on this a lot behind the scenes, but there has nothing of note really been done so far.
 Just a load of idea's on how to approach this.
 Thankfully some of the parts arrived today, so I have been able to measure and imagine how large the pcb needs to be etc. On top of that, I have also been working on a few PCB ideas.

+### PCB
 I think I have figured out the best way to approach it (Capacitors got in the way of progress there) and have two switches plotted and wired up below:
 ![img](imgs/ScreenshotBoard.png)
 ![img](imgs/ScreenshotBrd3D.png)